learning-zone/azure-basics/azure-multiple-choice-questions.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the primary purpose of Azure Active Directory (Azure AD.?
+## Q. What is the primary purpose of Azure Active Directory (Azure AD)?

 A. To store user data
 B. To manage virtual machines